gamma-opt/ShelfSpaceAllocation.jl/docs/src/api.md

 !!! note
     JSON stores multi-dimensional arrays as nested arrays.
 If we load an array `a` whose elements are accessed `a[i, j, k]`, the elements of the nested array are accessed in reverse order `a[k][j][i]`.
 However, the function [`load_json`](@ref) converts the nested arrays back to multi-dimensional arrays.

-For input and output of numerical values, simple plain text formats CSV and JSON are used.
-CSV is used for representing tabular data and JSON is used for representing non-tabular, dictionary-like, data.
+We use simple plain text formats CSV and JSON for input and output of numerical values.

 ```@docs
 Params(::AbstractString, ::AbstractString)